Lusarom/progAvanzada/README.md

 * Python (Versión 3)

 ### *Bibliografía*
-* Lista 1The Python Woorbook: A Brief Introduction with Exercises and Solutions.
+* The Python Woorbook: A Brief Introduction with Exercises and Solutions.
 * Raúl González Duque, Python para todos.